sheelc/spot/README.md

 #### Acknowledgements
 ---
-This workfly is mainly based on the work in [Spotify for Alfred](https://github.com/citelao/Spotify-for-Alfred) written by [citelao](https://github.com/citelao) and uses the same interface/Spotify tricks as in that workflow.
+This workflow is mainly based on the work in [Spotify for Alfred](https://github.com/citelao/Spotify-for-Alfred) written by [citelao](https://github.com/citelao) and uses the same interface/Spotify tricks as in that workflow.
 This is mainly an exercise in determining if we can make it faster!